trethore/take-control/README.md

 ## Options

-1. Click on the extension.
+Click on the extension -> Options.\
-2. Options.\

 You can customize many aspects of Take Control,
 Feel free to do whatever you want!